apache/mxnet/docs/api/python/rnn.md

 begin_state = lstm_cell.begin_state()
 ```

 The LSTM cell and other non-fused RNN cells are callable.
-Calling the cell transforms the input once based on LSTM definition.
+Calling the cell updates it's state once.
+This transformation depends on both the current input and the previous states.
 See this [blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) for a great introduction to LSTM and other RNN.
 ```python
 # Call the cell to get the output of one time step for a batch.
 output, states = lstm_cell(embedded_step, begin_state)